Department of Mechanical and Aerospace Engineering

 This form must be submitted to the MAE Graduate Studies Advisor, during the first Quarter of your MS program.
 In completing this form, you should consult with your faculty advisor (if you have one) and with the Graduate Studies Advisor.
 The form needs the approval of the Graduate Studies Advisor.
 Below is a summary of the course selection process:

-- (b) Dynamics and Control
+- (a) Dynamics and Controls

-- (c) Fluid Dynamics
+- (b) Fluid Dynamics and Propulsion

-- (d) Solid/Structural/Material Mechanics
+- (c) Solid Mechanics

-- (e) Transport & Thermal Sciences.
+- (e) Thermal and Transport Systems

 - Select at least 3 courses from the approved list of courses for your Major area.